Julian Golley

-Julian Quintin Patrick Golley (born 12 September 1971) is a male retired British triple jumper.
+Julian Quintin Patrick Golley (born 12 September 1971) is a male British retired triple jumper who competed at the 1992 Summer Olympics.

-Athletics career
+Biography

 Golley represented England and won the gold medal at the 1994 Commonwealth Games in Victoria, British Columbia, Canada, with a jump of 17.03 m.
 Four years later he represented England again, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

 He also competed in the 1992 Summer Olympics in Barcelona, Spain and at the 1999 World Championships in Athletics.

+Golley became the British triple jump champion after winning the British AAA Championships title at the 1992 AAA Championships.